DiogoVDDC/VHDL_Processor/README.md

 # VHDL Processor

-Done by Diogo Valdivieso Damasio Da Costa & Théo Houle
+Done by Diogo Valdivieso Damasio Da Costa & Théo Houle,

 Implemented basic CPU (not pipelined) to be programmed on FPGA board.